By using our website, you agree to our use of cookies (Visit our privacy policy).

 More and more voice actors are turning to solutions that integrate directly to their computers through a website or desktop app.

-You can try out most of these options for free, so don’t hesitate to test a few platforms and see what leads to the best results.
+You can try out most of these options for free, so don’t hesitate to test a few out and see what works for you.

 With the right video conferencing tool, you’ll be able to produce crystal-clear recordings with voiceover talent from around the world.